kyma-project/istio/docs/user/technical-reference/05-20-support-for-network-policies.md

   networkPoliciesEnabled: true
 ```

-When the flag changes, Istio components are restarted so that existing TCP connections are terminated and the policies are enforced immediately.
+When the flag changes, Istio components are restarted, terminating existing TCP connections and enforcing the policies immediately.

-## What the module applies
+## Network Policies Applied by the Istio Module
-When enabled, the module applies NetworkPolicies in `istio-system` and `kyma-system` that allow:
+When enabled, the module applies network policies in the `istio-system` and `kyma-system` namespaces.
+The network policies allow the following traffic:

 - DNS egress (TCP/UDP 53) for Istio components.
 - Kubernetes API server access (TCP 443) for `istio-controller-manager`, `istiod`, and `istio-cni-node`.